In the pope’s homeland, more Argentines are seeking spiritual answers beyond the church

 Pablo Robles says a better label for him would be “all,” since he has a rich spiritual life outside religion.

-Robles grew up Catholic but became disenchanted while visiting the Vatican in 2000.
+Robles grew up Catholic but became disenchanted while visiting the Vatican during the Great Jubilee of 2000.
 At a papal Mass, he listened to a sermon on humility — and found himself questioning how the church’s vast wealth conflicted with that message.

 “I was next to a gold column larger than my apartment,” Robles said.
-“It just unsettled me so much that I said: ’This is not the truth.’”
+“It just unsettled me so much that I said: ’This is not the truth.
+They’re speaking about one thing and doing another.’”

 Back in Argentina, he began searching for answers in astrology, Buddhism and Sufism, the mystical side of Islam.
 He now uses music, yoga and reiki to help others connect spiritually.